-This course will provide students with a basic understanding of an introductory level biology.
-It will contain video lectures and fill-in lecture notes.
-It is up to you how you would like to experience this course, fast-paced for test prep or more slow-paced for learners that want to take their time.
+This course will provide students with a basic understanding of an introductory level biology experience.
+It will contain video lectures and fill-in lecture notes, as well as end of section quizzes.
+It is up to you how you would like to experience this course, fast-paced for upcoming test prep or more slow-paced for learners that want to take their time.

-The course will cover most major aspects of a course in high school (advanced) or introductory college course.
-It can be useful to students (at any level) looking for additional help in biology topics.
+The course will cover most major aspects of a biology experience in high school or introductory college course.
+However, It can be useful to students (at any level) looking for additional help or prep in biology topics.

 This is the first lecture of our course.
 It will define biology is and explain the characteristics of life.
 Download the fill-in notes to accompany the lecture if you are looking to be active during the video.
 By writing down information, you will incorporate more neurons as you process and organize new ideas.
 You will be able to recall more than just listening/watching alone.
 Because of Udemy time limits on videos, I will break lectures into multiple parts (when necessary.)

 This is part 2 of the first lecture.

 This is a quick 5-question quiz to check if you are picking up pertinent information as you go through our lectures.